 Feelings of loneliness, anger, frustration, and anxiety often trigger emotional eating.
-However, there are at least five other factors that can cause overeating, leading to weight gain.
+However, there are at least five other reasons that cause you to overeat, leading to weight gain.

 Sometimes, eating makes the most sense when you have nothing else to do.
 During downtime, eating is often a go-to activity for distraction.
 However, free time is also great for engaging in hobbies or doing things around the house unrelated to food.

-If the weather permits, walk or sit outside with a coffee and read something uplifting.
-If you need to finish something, that’s the time.
+If it’s a nice day, walk or sit outside with a coffee and read something uplifting.
+If you need to finish something around the house, that’s the time to do it.
 Do something to keep you busy instead of eating when you’re not hungry.

 Frequent snacking is a way of getting quick jolts of energy when trying to meet a work deadline or finish a project.

-You’re so busy focusing on your work that you may not notice you ate half a bag of chips or a significant amount of cookies per serving.
+You’re so busy focusing on your work that you may not notice you ate more than one bag of chips or three times the amount of cookies per serving.

-Other times, when you sleep a few hours at night, it can be challenging to function correctly during the day.
+Other times, when you sleep a few hours at night, it can be challenging to function and stay focused throughout the day.

 As a result, your body produces more of a hormone called ghrelin, which can increase your hunger levels between meals.